dy/piezo/docs/r&d.md

     -~ interferes with `<math#a,b,c>`
       ~ these imports are unwieldy tbh, too much legacy mixup: JSX, C++, types, URLs.
     + no "select-all" problem as acute as with `_`
+    - can be used for some actual operator rather than variable placeholder ~ unless we allow `#` as part of variable name
+    - has strong flavor of directive (C++ etc) or comment (Python etc)
   * ~~`list |> &*2`, `list |> &>2?^^&:^&;`~~
     + & is almost-character, feels more like an id
     - has weird connotation as binary